State prepares for Phase 3 of reopening plan

 Mass gatherings can increase from 15 to 45 people.
 Non-essential travel may resume.
 The plan says that people can choose to wear a mask instead of encouraging all people to wear one, like in previous phases.
 Staffing at businesses is unrestricted.
 All education, activities, venues, and establishments can operate and should follow public health guidelines.

 State leaders said that most counties especially those that have had large clusters are trending in the right direction.
-But 13 counties, most in rural areas, aren’t seeing the positive numbers yet.
+But 13 counties, mostly in rural areas, aren’t seeing the positive numbers yet.

 “Very few numbers make a big deflection,” Kansas Department of Health and Environment Secretary Lee Norman said in regards to the size of the affected areas.